 This style was also used in Rome.
-In 64 CE, the construction of the Golden House of Nero began, the walls of which were covered with paintings depicting huge clearances, in which further rooms and chambers were visible with open doors and windows, loggias, balconies.
+In 64 CE, the construction of the Golden House of Nero began, the walls of which were covered with paintings depicting huge clearances, in which further rooms and chambers were visible with open doors and windows, loggias, and balconies.
 The architecture depicted was unreal (hence the name of the style also known as the style of fantastic architecture), the buildings and their fragments did not meet the requirements of the perspective or the principles used in contemporary construction.
-The purpose of these piled up paintings was to create the illusion of depth.
+The purpose of these piled-up paintings was to create the illusion of depth.

 The development of the fourth style is divided into two phases – Claudian and Flavian.
-In the first there was a disappearance of the wall closing the interior – the whole wall was painted in clearances, open doors and windows, behind which there was a rural landscape, with buildings visible from afar (this type of procedure is called the so-called transparent wall).
+At first there was a disappearance of the wall closing the interior – the whole wall was painted in clearances, open doors and windows, behind which there was a rural landscape, with buildings visible from afar (this type of procedure is called the so-called transparent wall).
 In this phase, the classic triple division of the middle wall strip surface also disappears.

 In the Flavian phase, a return to the second style is visible – the central composition system returns, copies of easel paintings with mythological scenes, and stage paintings.
 There is also no so-called transparent wall.

 Painting during the empire is virtually unknown.
-There are few examples of frescoes from the 2nd century CE made in the tombs and a few examples from the 3rd century CE decorations for residential interiors found in Rome and Ostia.
+There are a few examples of frescoes from the 2nd century CE made in the tombs and a few examples from the 3rd century CE decorations for residential interiors found in Rome and Ostia.
 On this basis, it can be concluded that two styles prevailed during this period: illusionist and late Roman.
 The first is the images of characters with landscape or architectural elements in the background.
 The second style is represented by figural painting on a neutral background in boxes framed with red stripes.

-Scholars believe that throughout the Roman Empire there were specific templates from which property owners chose matching painting and mosaic decorations.
+Scholars believe that throughout the Roman Empire there were specific templates from which property owners chose matching paintings and mosaic decorations.
 The style and theme were practically the same, but different materials were used depending on the region.

 In addition, some researchers believe that some paintings were preferred in different parts of domus or buildings.
 For example, erotic scenes and female nudes were to appear especially in bedrooms or lupanaries.
 However, this is not certain, because Roman rooms did not always have permanent functions.
 It is also worth remembering that the houses changed their owners or simply needed renovation.
-This caused, for example, that in 2005, researchers unearthed the villa of the Valerius family on the Celio Hill in Rome.
-It was found that some of the rooms in the building were painted after the building was erected in the 1st century BCE, then in the 2nd century CE the decoration was changed to be repainted again.
+This caused, for example, in 2005, researchers unearthed the villa of the Valerius family on Caelian Hill in Rome.
+It was found that some of the rooms in the building were painted after the building was erected in the 1st century BCE, then in the 2nd century CE, the decoration was changed to be repainted again.

 What is worth emphasizing is that Roman painting is practically anonymous.
 The contractor of the paintings was usually a Greek slave who had the reputation of a craftsman rather than an artist.
 To this day, few names have survived, e.g. Studius during the reign of Octavian Augustus or Famulus during the reign of Nero.
 It was painted in such a way that the undercoat was made by a helper so that the master could then start the proper work.